JehuJmz/JehuJmz/README.md

 - 👋 Hi, I’m @JehuJmz
 - 👀 I’m interested in ...
 Techonolgy
 - 🌱 I’m currently learning ...
 Software Development
-- 💞️ I’m looking to collaborate on ...
-Microsoft
 - 📫 How to reach me ... jehujimenez@hotmail.com

 <!---